 Irene Schmoller, founder Cotton Clouds

-23. Attract new clients
+23. Attract new clients and customers

 “People get to see my work, which is great, and these are often people who I never get to meet with one-on-one.
 The timing of each newsletter is going to be right for somebody, and having the opportunity to show people what I’m doing has just been a great way to grow my business and my reach.”

 Jill Singer, owner Jill Singer Graphics

 Learn more: 6 Easy Ways to Reach New Customers

 Once you learn the basics, you’ll be able to put together a plan to get your emails out to your audience of subscribers in less time.

 “The biggest benefit of email marketing, from a staff perspective, is efficiency.
 I have a template made so it’s easy to pull together an email quickly.
 I think the rest of my staff thinks it takes me a lot longer to create an email than it actually does!”

 Kayla Peck, FAO Schwarz foundation fellow at Strong Women, Strong Girls